demo15 of Im2mesh package

 plotBounds( boundsNew, false, 'ko-' )

-We saw that there are a lot of vertices on the notch.
+We notice there are a lot of vertices on the notch.

 Simplify boundaries

-We want to reduce the number of vertices on the notch.
+We want to reduce the number of vertices on the notch and on the boundary.

 tolerance = 0.02; % for Douglas-Peucker polyline simplification